For ERS Tier 3 and 4 Members

 Vested Retirement Benefit

 You are eligible for a vested retirement benefit if you leave public employment before age 55 and you have five or more years of credited service.
-This means that when you reach age 55, you will be entitled to a retirement benefit based on your service and the salary earned when you were an active member.
+This means that when you reach age 55, you will be entitled to a retirement benefit based on your service and your earnings when you were an active member.

-Under Article 15, if you retire between age 55 and 62 with less than 30 years of service credit, you will receive a reduced pension.
-With at least 30 years of service, or if you are 62 or older at retirement, there is no reduction in your pension.
+If you retire between age 55 and age 62 with less than 30 years of service credit, you will receive a reduced benefit.
+With at least 30 years of service credit, or if you are 62 or older at retirement, there is no reduction in your benefit.

 Your Vested Benefit

-This benefit is calculated the same way as your service retirement benefit.
-However, it cannot be less than the value of your accumulated contributions with interest.
-For an explanation of your benefit, please refer to Service Retirement Benefits.
+Your vested retirement benefit would be calculated in the same way as the service retirement benefit.
+For an explanation of the benefit, please refer to the Service Retirement Benefit section.

 The vested retirement benefit is payable for your lifetime.
-You may elect one of several payment options to provide for a continuing payment to a designated beneficiary of your choosing after your death.
+You must elect one of the available payment options, some of which provide for a continuing payment to a designated beneficiary of your choosing after your death.

 To receive your vested retirement benefit at the earliest possible date, file a retirement application within 90 days before your 55th birthday.
 If we receive your retirement application after your 55th birthday, your vested retirement will be effective the date the application is received.